-Why your emails end up in spam — and how to stop it
+Why your emails end up undelivered or in spam — and how to stop it!

 You wrote the email.
 You hit send.
 And it vanished – straight into spam, or never arrived at all.
 No opens, no replies, no idea why.

-If that sounds familiar, you’re probably missing one or more of four DNS settings that most small website owners have never had to think about.
+If that sounds familiar, you’re probably missing one or more of four DNS records that most small website owners have never had to think about.
 Fix them, and your emails start landing where they’re supposed to.
-Leave them broken, and even your best content goes nowhere.
+Leave them broken, and even your best content can go nowhere.

 And fair warning: even when everything is set up correctly, email deliverability isn’t always a simple fix.
 Reputation takes time to build, some problems live on the recipient’s side, and occasionally there’s no obvious explanation at all.
 This guide will walk you through everything you can actually control.